Samir-Kesare/OpsTree-Documentation-/Infra/Manual/EmployeeAPI/LoadBalancer/README.md

  <img width="760" length="100" alt="LB" src="https://github.com/CodeOps-Hub/Documentation/assets/156056413/a9fc8a8a-d0c5-4718-9a68-a86805694888">

   * Security groups, select an existing security group, or create a new one. `with 80(HTTP) and 443(HTTPS)` `Frontend-lb-sg`
   * Listeners and routing, the default listener accepts HTTP traffic on port 80.
-You can keep the default protocol and port, or choose different ones.eg `frontend-tg`.
+You can keep the default protocol and port, or choose different ones.eg `Dev-employee-tg`.
   * Other  all configuration default .

 <img width="760" length="100" alt="LB" src="https://github.com/CodeOps-Hub/Documentation/assets/156057205/c3c02a66-e419-4c07-9c9f-c2aaeb9a0259">

-  * Review your configuration and choose Create load balancer.
+  * Review your configuration and choose create load balancer.

 <img width="760" length="100" alt="LB" src="https://github.com/CodeOps-Hub/Documentation/assets/156056413/12c8aedb-027c-4897-9a78-ce20a36c47f1">